 - The ever-present threat of data breaches and leaks

 One of the main ways that cybercriminals can access sensitive information is by hacking into systems.
-It is done by various methods, such as phishing emails or malicious software.
+Various methods, such as phishing emails or malicious software, do it.

 Another major cybersecurity threat is data breaches.
 It occurs when someone unauthorized gains access to confidential information.
 Usually, this is by hackers who exploit weaknesses in systems.